Frequently Asked Questions

 How much does a Marin Connect ride cost?

-A Marin Connect ride costs $4.00 per mile for the general public.
+A Marin Connect ride is priced based a per mile cost and the distance of the trip for the general public.
 For riders who are part of the Marin Access program, run by Marin Transit, rides cost $3.00 per trip.
 Adding an additional rider to your trip costs another $1.00.
 You can see the estimated price of your trip in the app before you request a pickup.

 What vehicles are available with Marin Connect?

 All vehicles operated under the Marin Connect service are Ford Transit passenger vans.
 Each van can accommodate 5 passengers plus 1 wheelchair and up to two bikes.
 Since vans look similar, colors are used to differentiate rides for pickups at high traffic locations.
 The app will tell you the color of the van after booking your ride.

 How much of a discount is offered, and which rides are eligible for the discount?

 For eligible trips, riders pay the first $4.00, and TAM covers the next $5 on Marin Connect, UberPool, or Uber WAV trips.
 UberX service is eligible for discounts where UberPool is unavailable.

 What is the service area and which transit stations qualify for discounts?